Masterpiece Ben Nicholson work acquired for Wakefield's art collection.

 We are delighted to announce the acquisition of 1935, Quai d’Auteuil, one of the most important white reliefs by the pioneering British artist Ben Nicholson (1894-1982).

-The work has been on long loan to the gallery since February 2015 and its acquisition has been made possible through a hybrid of the government’s Acceptance in Lieu scheme, together with a £1.5million grant from the National Heritage Memorial Fund and £500,000 from the Art Fund, as well as donations from other trusts, foundations and generous individuals including the Porthmeor Fund, The Hepworth Estate, Henry Moore Foundation, Richard Schlagman and The Hepworth Wakefield’s Collection Circle.
+The work has been on long loan to the gallery since February 2015 and its acquisition has been made possible through a hybrid of the government’s Acceptance in Lieu scheme, together with a £1.5million grant from the National Heritage Memorial Fund and £500,000 from the Art Fund (with a contribution from the Wolfson Foundation), as well as donations from other trusts, foundations and generous individuals including the Porthmeor Fund, The Hepworth Estate, Henry Moore Foundation, Richard Schlagman and The Hepworth Wakefield’s Collection Circle.

 Quai d’Auteuil is a superlative example of a genre of carved painting unique to Nicholson.
 It is considered to be of immense importance to the development of British Modernism, as well as being one of Nicholson’s most important contributions to international modernism.
 The title refers to the Parisian street where the work was made while Nicholson was visiting his children and first wife, the painter Winifred Nicholson at 48 Quai d’Auteuil.